Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Conclusions

 Finally, we investigate whether the observed structural correlations are linked to underlying crystalline order.
 Previous analyses involving some of us showed that in the 80:20 mixture, the A particles exhibit a tendency to form fcc structures, while no evidence of CsCl-like ordering was observed~\cite{Ujjwal_jcp_2016}.
-This indicates that B particles do not participate in the crystallization process in this composition.
+This indicates that B particles do not participate in the crystallisation process in this composition.
 In contrast, the 60:40 mixture displays a tendency to form a CsCl structure, which involves both A and B particles~\cite{Ujjwal_jcp_2016}.
-Interestingly, neither composition exhibits locally favored structures that correspond to the underlying crystalline order.
-Nevertheless, we find that the static length scale grows predominantly for the particle species associated with the dominant crystallization tendency, namely, the $A$ particles in the 80:20 mixture, and both $A$ and $B$ particles in the 60:40 mixture.
-This suggests a potential link between the growth of structural correlations and latent crystallization pathways.
+Although in our simulations we do not see a crystallisation of the 60:40 mixture, we know that it is very close to the composition which crystallises, i.e., the 58:42 mixture, as shown in Appendix V, crystallises primarily to a CsCl structure.
+Interestingly, neither the 80:20 nor the 60:40 composition exhibits growing locally favoured structures that correspond to the underlying crystalline order.
+Nevertheless, we find that the static lengthscale grows predominantly for the particle species associated with the dominant crystallisation tendency, namely, the $A$ particles in the 80:20 mixture, and both $A$ and $B$ particles in the 60:40 mixture.
+This suggests a potential link between the growth of structural correlations and latent crystallisation pathways.
 However, further investigations are needed to establish a definitive connection.

 Overall, our study establishes a coherent framework that connects structural and dynamical perspectives in glass formation.
 It highlights the importance of choosing the correct spatial scale when analysing structural indicators relevant to the dynamical quantity.
 Future work could explore whether alternative structural indicators that have captured static lengthscale growth \cite{TongTanaka2019,Tanaka2025} in other systems can reveal similar signatures in the KALJ systems.
 Also, it will be important to test if other structural order parameters like the machine learning softness \cite{liu_nature,Cubuk2017} show growth in correlation length when coarse-grained.\\